oracle/docker-images/OracleWebLogic/README.md

 Wait 10 seconds, and then go into the AdminServer Web Console and check in the Machines page if the NodeManager was registered.
 You then can fire as many containers as you want to add more Machines to that domain.
 Later, you can create Clusters.

+You can also use the **createServer.sh** script that works similar to **createMachine.sh**.
+It starts a NodeManager associated to the newly created container and then it will also create a **ManagedServer** associated to it.
+To start the ManagedServer, you must go to Admin Console.

 ### Clustering WebLogic on Docker Containers Across Multiple Hosts
-You can either do this manually, or using the **createMachine** helper script presented above, combined with the **add-machine.py** and **addMachine.sh** scripts inside the [samples/12c-domain/container-scripts](samples/12c-domain/container-scripts) folder.
+You can either do this manually, or using the **createMachine** helper script presented above, combined with the **add-machine.py**, **add-server.sh**, and **createServer.sh** scripts inside the [samples/12c-domain/container-scripts](samples/12c-domain/container-scripts) folder.
 The most important thing for this to work, is that both containers from different hosts, have their ports (AdminServer and NodeManager) reachable somehow.
 You can either make sure a virtual network for containers across multiple hosts is in place, or that ports are binded to hosts, and hosts' IP addresses are used for registering and communication between AdminServer and NodeManager.

 To better understand this, let's first see how to setup this topology manually with Docker commands.

 #### Manually
 In this example we will be using the sample for 12c-domain based on oracle/weblogic:12.1.3-dev image.
-Make sure you have the **samplewls:12.1.3** image in place, as documented above, and available on Docker local registry of both hosts (**host0** and **host1**).
+Make sure you have the **samplewls:12.1.3** image in place, as documented above, and available on Docker local registry of both hosts (**$HOST0** and **HOST1**).
 Start the AdminServer on one host and make sure port 7001 is binded to the host so the NodeManager is able to communicate with this AdminServer from another host.
 Then you must also start the NodeManager on second host also having its port binded to the host machine.
 This is the overall understanding.
 Let's see how this works:

- 1. On **host0** start the AdminServer:
+ 1. On **$HOST0** start the AdminServer:

-        $ sudo docker run -d -p 7001:7001 samplewls:12.1.3 startWebLogic.sh
+        $ sudo docker run -d --net=host samplewls:12.1.3 startWebLogic.sh

- 2. On **host1** start the NodeManager:
+ 2. On **$HOST1** start the NodeManager (we bind port 7001 for the still-to-be-created ManagedServer):

-        $ sudo docker run -d -p 5556:5556 samplewls:12.1.3 startNodeManager.sh
+        $ sudo docker run -d --net=host samplewls:12.1.3 startNodeManager.sh

- 3. Now access the AdminServer Console at http://host0:7001/console
+ 3. Now access the AdminServer Console at http://$HOST0:7001/console
  4. Go to **Environment > Machines** and add a new machine.
-Point to **host1:5556**
+Point to **$HOST1:5556**
  5. Save changes, and test if NM is reachable by clicking on tab Monitoring

 If you want to have more than one AdminServer and/or NodeManager containers per host, you can use other ports instead the default ones but when adding the new Machine, make sure to point to the external binded port.